danrosselli/hybrids-webapp/README.md

 This boilerplate was created to serve as a basis for creating webapps.
 It has integrated some technologies that will facilitate development, such as Vite, Hybrids, Bootstrap and Capacitor.

-Each one will serve a function: Vite for packaging the application, Hybrids is a reactive framework that facilitates the creation of web components, Bootstrap for grid UI and components and Capacitor to generate mobile executables;
+Each one will serve a function: Vite for packaging the application, Hybrids is a reactive framework that facilitates the creation of web components, Bootstrap for grid UI and components and Capacitor to generate mobile version.

 ### Running this example